motib/probability-mosteller/README.md

 The document is currently a draft and you are encouraged to download it and to send me comments, corrections and suggestions.
 I would appreciate it if you do not fork the repository until I release a (more-or-less!) final version.

-The same request applies to the Hebrew translation I am working on.
+The same request applies to the Hebrew translation.